 If pacing it up a Munro isn’t your cup of tea, don’t worry.
 Why not awaken your senses with a Scottish riverside yoga retreat?
 At EcoYoga, you can recharge and unwind in a wild river bath or hot tub, and perfect your lotus position in the peaceful, beautiful landscapes of Argyll.
 The We Love Retreat in Abernethy is another brilliant getaway, with cosy lodges to stay in whilst you engage in both yoga and meditation to create harmony throughout your body.

-Alternatively, splash out on an afternoon of quality ‘me’ time in a luxurious spa.
+Alternatively, head into 2021 by splashing out on an afternoon of quality ‘me’ time in a luxurious spa.
 In a secluded corner of the Scottish Borders, relax in the glamorous surroundings of Stobo Castle, where you can enjoy an Indian head massage, a nourishing sea mud therapy wrap and many other treatments.
-Or diminish all negative digital energy at The Gleneagles Hotel, in Perthshire, where there is both a luxury spa and a two Michelin-starred restaurant for you to reward yourself with during your digital detox.
+Or diminish all negative digital energy at The Gleneagles Hotel, in Perthshire.
+When the hotel reopens its doors again, there is a luxury spa and a two Michelin-starred restaurant for you to reward yourself with during your digital detox.

 Berry nice indeed